jadecobra/python_tdd_exercises/source/exceptions/exception_handling/exception_handling_tests.rst

   still green.

-* When I use a negative number that is outside the range
+* If I use a negative number that is outside the range

   .. code-block:: python
     :lineno-start: 23